 Note: Current airline safety rules require masks to be worn on flights for children 2 and older.
 They can be pulled down for snack time but must immediately be put back on their face after snacking.

-8. Pack Your Carry On For Toddlers With Multiple Forms of Entertainment
+8. Pack Your Bag for the Flight with Multiple Forms of Entertainment

 Since toddlers are often unpredictable, it’s always good to have multiple things to keep your toddler occupied during a flight.
 When flying, we always try to bring plane activities for toddlers that make little to no noise.
 We also try to avoid anything with small parts that can easily be dropped or lost.